 The Workforce Information Portal is an on-line resource, providing customers with a one-stop access point to workforce information sources on the web.
 The portal provides quick access to state on-line workforce information and career information sites, as well as national resources.
 This one-stop access point is especially important to customers who want information from more than one state, or are not sure where to go to get information for their state or locality.

 The portal gives the customer different avenues to web resources: by type of customer (individuals, businesses, and researchers), by geography, or by agency.
-The links also include web sites for kids.
 The site is at www.workforceinformation.org.